The Taking of Pelham One Two Three (1974 film): Production

-After eight weeks of negotiations, and through the influence of Mayor John Lindsay, the TA relented but required that the producers take out $20 million in insurance policies, including special "kook coverage" in case the movie inspired a real-life hijacking.
+After eight weeks of negotiations, and through the influence of Mayor John Lindsay, the TA relented, but required that the producers take out $20 million in insurance policies, including special "kook coverage" in case the movie inspired a real-life hijacking.
 This was in addition to a $250,000 fee for use of the track, station, subway cars and TA personnel.

 The TA also insisted that no graffiti appear in the film.
 Graffiti had become increasingly prevalent on trains starting in 1969.
-Mayor Lindsay had first announced his intention to remove graffiti in 1972, but the last graffiti-covered car was not removed from service until 1989.
-"New Yorkers are going to hoot when they see our spotless subway cars," Sargent said.
+Mayor Lindsay had first announced his intention to remove graffiti in 1972, but the last graffiti-covered car was not removed until 1989.
+"New Yorkers are going to hoot when they see our spotless subway cars", Sargent said.
 "But the TA was adamant on that score.
 They said to show graffiti would be to glorify it.
 We argued that it was artistically expressive.
 But we got nowhere.
 They said the graffiti fad would be dead by the time the movie got out.
 I really doubt that."

-Other changes included beefing up Matthau's role.
-In the novel, Garber is the equivalent of the Patrone character in the film.
-"I like the piece," Matthau said.
+Other changes included beefing up Walter Matthau's role.
+In the novel, Zachary Garber is the equivalent of the Rico Patrone character in the film played by Jerry Stiller.
+"I like the piece", Matthau said.
 "It moves swiftly and stays interesting right down to the wire.
 That's the reason I wanted to do it.
 The TA inspector I play is really a supporting role—they built it up a bit when I expressed interest in it—but it's still secondary."
 In the novel, Inspector Daniels confronts Mr. Blue in the tunnel during the climax.
-Additionally, screenwriter Peter Stone gave the hijackers their color code names, with hats whose colors matched their code names, as well as Longman his telltale cold.
+Additionally, screenwriter Peter Stone gave the hijackers their color code names, with hats whose colors matched their code names, as well as Harold Longman (Martin Balsam) his telltale cold.